gitpod-io/retired-gatsby-website/src/docs/feature-preview.md

 # Feature Preview

 You can enable Feature Preview from the Settings.
-This will enable a beta preview of some of the latest functionalities and features that are being actively developed for your user account.
+This will enable a beta preview of some of the latest functionalities and features that are being actively developed.
 Some of them are user-facing features while others take place in the backstage.

 You can disable Feature Preview at any time.